kiran-katakam/shopping_app/README.md

 ##Usage

-It doesn't have specific usage i developed to boost myy skills
+It doesn't have specific usage i developed to boost my skills

 ##Acknowledgements